enqack/steam-deck-infra/README.md

 ansible-playbook playbooks/deck-backup.yml
 ```

-Restore your Steam Deck user files with the following command:
+Restore your Steam Deck user files with the following commands:

 ```
+ls $sdcard/rsync-backups
+# make note of backup timestamp to use for the operation
+export timestamp=<2022-12-31-10-45-59>
 ansible-playbook playbooks/deck-restore.yml
 ```